InnerAssignment

 boolean val;

-return val = true; // violation
+return val = true; // violation, 'Inner assignments should be avoided'

 }